 This will display the installation status and success notice.
 You will also find links to your site and WordPress admin area along with the username and password you will need to login.

 Install WordPress On Softaculous Installer

 Softaculous is a popular auto-installer script.
 It allows you to easily install popular web applications like WordPress with just a few clicks.
-Hosting companies like Hostgator, SiteGround and InMotion Hosting use Softaculous in their control panel.
+Hosting companies like Hostgator, SiteGround, and InMotion Hosting use Softaculous in their control panel.

-Clicking on any of these icons will launch Softaculous auto-installer for WordPress.
+Clicking on any of these icons will launch a Softaculous auto-installer for WordPress.
 First, you will see an overview of WordPress.
 You need to click on the Install tab to continue.

 Softaculous will now ask you where you want to install WordPress.
 You need to choose

 If your site has SSL and HTTPS, then you can select

 After that, you need to choose the domain name where you want to install WordPress.
 Most users want to install WordPress in their domain’s root directory, like example.com.
 In that case, you need to make sure that the ‘In Directory’ field is blank.